ajuijas/Key-Value-DB/README.md

 ### Building the Binary

-Alternatively, you can build a binary file for the server.
+You can build a binary file for the server.
 Run the following command from the project root:

 ```bash
 go build -o my-redis redis/main.go